bmeurant/technical-docs/software-architecture/architectural-principles/twelve-factor-app.md

 Modern tools like Docker have made achieving parity much easier.
 By packaging the application and its dependencies into a container, developers can run an environment locally that is identical to the one in production.

 ### Examples
-*   Using containerization (like Docker) to create local development environments that closely mirror the production environment.
+*   Using [[containerization|containerization]] (like Docker) to create local development environments that closely mirror the production environment.
 *   Using the same backing services (e.g., [[rdbms|PostgreSQL]] in all environments, not SQLite in dev).
 *   Ensuring developers have access to production logs and [[monitoring]] tools to understand how their code behaves in the real world.